 In 2010, Ted and Carolyn sold their practices to focus their time and energy on a new passion -- Our Nation.
 Ted believes that more than ever our nation is drifting away from the ability to achieve the American Dream.
 In order to preserve it we need to get back to our founding principles, core values, and the Constitution.
 As a freshman Congressman he plans to champion legislation that reflects his values and those of the constituents he represents.
 Ted's approach to government is guided by constitutional principles, the idea of small government, fiscal conservatism, personal responsibility and free enterprise.

-When he is not in Washington representing the Gator Nation, he is home spending time with his family and constituents, fishing or cheering on his Gators.
+When he is not in Washington representing his constituents and serving the country he loves, he is home spending time with his wife and three kids, cheering on the Gators, and if time permits occasionally fishing.